Rafhael-Josino/Finance-Control/README.md

 # Resume

-- Code that reads datasheet of predetermined format to calculate gains and losses of criptocoins
+- Code that reads a datasheet (.xlsx file) of predetermined format to calculate gains and losses of transactions with criptocoins

 # TO DO